GERD in Children: Understanding the Basics

 1. Medications:

-• Antacids: Over-the-counter antacids can neutralize acid and provide quick, short-term relief.
-However, they are not suitable for prolonged use, especially in young children, without a doctor's guidance.
+Antacids can neutralize gastric acid and provide quick relief.
+However, as they are not suitable for prolonged use, they should only be used under the guidance of a doctor.

-• Proton Pump Inhibitors (PPIs): For more severe cases, PPIs are often prescribed.
-They are highly effective in reducing acid production, thereby allowing the esophagus to heal.
+For more severe cases, PPIs are often prescribed as these drugs are very effective in reducing acid production.

 Surgery is generally considered only when all other treatments have failed or if there are complications like severe esophageal inflammation, narrowing, or respiratory problems.
 The most common surgical procedure is fundoplication, where the upper part of the stomach is wrapped around the LES to prevent reflux.